 About Hallmark Cards, Inc.

-Hallmark makes the world a more caring place by helping people express what's in their hearts and spend time together – a privilege few other companies in the world enjoy.
-Hallmark greeting cards and other products are found in more than 39,000 retail outlets in the United States, including the network of flagship Hallmark Gold Crown® stores.
-The brand also reaches people online at Hallmark.com and on television through Hallmark Hall of Fame original movies and cable's top-rated Hallmark Channel.
+Hallmark makes the world a more caring place by helping people express what’s in their hearts and connect in emotional ways with others.
+In the U.S., innovative Hallmark greeting cards and gifts are sold through the network of Hallmark Gold Crown® specialty stores, leading mass retailers and online.
 Worldwide, Hallmark offers products in more than 30 languages available in 100 countries.
-This privately held company is based in Kansas City, Mo., and is led by the third generation of the founding Hall family.
+Millions of households enjoy family friendly television programming offered by cable's top-rated Hallmark Channel and fast-growing Hallmark Movie Channel.
+Hallmark's Crayola subsidiary inspires artistic creativity in children through Crayola® crayons and markers as well as other innovative art tools, crafting activities and creative toys.
+Privately held Hallmark is based in Kansas City, Mo., and continues to be led by members of the founding Hall family.
 Visit http://corporate.hallmark.com for more details.